Oil painting tips from my easel, some great demos (short for demonstrations) JUST for you!

 I show you the shortcuts I used and the reasons why on the demonstration page.
 It's also my first "speed" video which shows the time lapse of several hours worth of painting pushed into a short 8 minute film.

 It's also features some really great music!
-Go check it out!
+Go check it out these oil painting tips by clicking the link above or the picture!

 Here's one of the most simple of items to paint, but one of the most difficult in achieving a photo-realistic effect.
 In these oil painting tips, I show you with oils, it can be much easier to accomplish!